-TransCanada owns or has interests in 11 power generation facilities with combined capacity of 6,100 megawatts (MW) — enough to power more than six million homes.
+TransCanada owns or has interests in 11 power generation facilities with combined capacity of 5,700 megawatts (MW) — enough to power more than six million homes.
 Our power generation assets are located in Alberta, Ontario, Quebec, New Brunswick and Arizona.

 More than half of the power we provide is generated from emission-less sources, including nuclear and wind and we are leaders in the development and operation of high-efficiency, natural gas-fired power facilities.

 In total, TransCanada manages, operates and markets close to 450 megawatts (MW) of electricity in the Alberta.
 TransCanada is directly involved in all facets of the Alberta power market with expertise in power marketing and trading, generation development, retail services (billing and load settlement) and regulatory issues.LEARN MORE

 Located in the community of Grande Prairie, Alberta, Bear Creek Cogeneration Plant produces up to 100 megawatts of electricity to both Weyerhaeuser’s Grande Prairie Pulp and Sawmill and Alberta’s competitive electricity market.LEARN MORE

 The Bécancour Power Plant is a 550 MW cogeneration facility located in Bécancour, Quebec.
 It can supply electricity to Hydro-Québec Distribution to meet electricity demands in the province of Québec and provides a source of steam for a neighbouring company in the industrial park.LEARN MORE

 With a history of safe nuclear generation dating to 1967, Bruce Power currently supplies roughly 30% of Ontario’s electricity.
 In 2015, the plant entered into a long-term contract with the Provincial government extending its life to 2064, ensuring a stable source of carbon-free electricity for decades.LEARN MORE